 Pronunciation: gai nay bao nyew tee-en

-Your essential phrase for markets, souvenirs, and street stalls.
+Your essential phrase for markets, souvenirs and street stalls.

 💡 Tip: Point at the item confidently while asking for clarity.